 The general time trend and the trends for high- and middle-income countries are negative and statistically significant across both models.
 The negative signs of the coefficient suggest that growing public awareness of road safety and improvements in technology have a very clear and positive effect on road safety.
 This positive dynamic seems to occur only in high-income countries, since the coefficient estimates for the low-income countries are non-significant in the estimations for fatality counts and positively significant in the estimations for accident counts.
 The notable difference between the coefficient estimates associated with the time trends for middle- and high-income countries supports the conclusion that the richer the country, the greater the rewards of improved road safety.
 In addition, the significance of the time trends may show that road safety benefits from other important factors not included in our regressions.
 This is important for our analysis, since we cannot rely on either regulation or enforcement variables.
-Among other time varying factors, the favorable effect of traffic laws on road safety can be captured by significant negative time trends.
+The favorable effect of traffic laws on road safety can be captured by significant time trends.

 Interesting results are obtained for the timing effects of democratization on road safety.
-Our analysis is similar to analyses on democratic transitions and economic growth (Papaioannou and Siourounis, 2008), and to the literature assessing the lag in effectiveness of road safety regulations (e.g., Albalate, 2008; or Eisenberg, 2003).
-The dynamics of the timing effects for the results reported in Table 5 are shown in Figure 3 and for the results reported in Table 6 are shown in Figure 4.
-They suggest that (1) a country's transition from autocratic to democratic regime is associated with a decline in the number of traffic fatalities and accidents; (2) there is a delay of four years before democratization starts to have a significant effect on road safety; (3) considering the sizes of coefficients, the impact of democratization becomes greatest in the sixth year of the country's transition.
-Our test of joint statistical significance of ten post democratization year-specific dummies rejects the null hypotheses that the set of timing effects is not significant.
+Our analysis is similar to analyses on democratic transitions and economic growth (Papaioannou & Siourounis, 2008), and to the literature assessing the lag in effectiveness of road safety regulations (e.g., Albalate, 2008; or Eisenberg, 2003).
+The dynamics of the timing effects are shown in Figures 3 and 4.
+They suggest that (1) a country's transition from autocratic to democratic regime leads to a decrease in the number of traffic fatalities and accidents; (2) there is a delay of four years before democratization starts to have a significant effect on road safety; (3) considering the sizes of coefficients, the impact of democratization becomes greatest in the sixth year of the country's transition.

-<<Insert Figures 3, 4 about here >>
+<< Insert Figures 3, 4 about here >>